TuanTTranCS/concordia-bigdata-project/README.md

 We consider data analysis as part of pre-processing data to train the models.
 We are expected to find some insights about data to selecting and deriving features, which can help improve the ML models' performance.
 The main pre-exploratory techniques will be used are:

 1. Plotting and normalizing based on some distribution for each data type
-2. Calculating data's common statistics: mean, standard deviation, ...
+2. Calculating data's common statistics: mean, standard deviation, etc.
 3. Using the non-supervised techniques such as clustering to gain insight
 4. Generating derived features, using interpolation and resampling technique to fill missing data points